 Code Name/Theme Naming: Parodied.
 One group has French phrases for code names, and another has food names.

 Du Quois: This is Chevalier, Montage, Detente, Avant Garde, and Deja Vu.
 Deja Vu: Haven't we met before, monsieur?
-Nick Rivers: I don't think so.
+Nick: I don't think so.
 Du Quois: Over there, Croissant, Souffle, Escargot, and Chocolate Mousse.

 In the German translation, for unexplained reasons, the names of the first group are replaced with nicknames for traitors like Rat, Goldfish, Mole, etc. Here adding to the joke that previously someone suspected a mole in the group.